Magnuson–Stevens Fishery Conservation and Management Act: Stakeholders

 Many interest groups are concerned with the forming of fisheries conservation legislation.
 Fishers, corporations, activist groups and the public all share interest in protecting fishing eco-systems and economies via the MSFCMA.

 Fishers advocate measures that encourage regulatory processes to be scaled to the local level and which ensure fishing privileges aren't concentrated into small groups.
 They are also aware that if too much competition for finite resources prevails, their livelihood will suffer.
 Despite this, some fishermen prefer minimal government intervention in their market, defiantly demanding "the right to go broke".

-The fishing industry is a $4billion a year industry.
+The fishing industry is worth $4 billion annually, as of 2010.
 Fish harvesting and processing corporations are invested in the political process to maximize their profits, to protect against foreign competition and to prevent regulations from making their proprietary information available to the public.
 Candice May, of Colorado State University, argues that federal legislators can't forge these relationships largely because they haven't properly identified what a "fishing community" is.
 She highlights the successes of the Community Development Quota system employed in some Alaska fisheries.

 Non-governmental organizations (NGOs) focusing on fish conservation and environmentalism were key forces behind the incremental improvements in the law's regulatory mechanisms.
 The Pew Oceans Commission and the US commission on Oceans Policy prompted many of the amendments found within the 2006 reauthorization.
 Many advocacy groups speak through coalitions.
 The Marine Fish Conservation Network, for example, represents over 90 member organizations from across the United States.

 The public is represented as a stake holder by elected representatives, who ostensibly take them into consideration when drafting ways to protect public resources such as fish stocks.